Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: INTRODUCTION

-Although the NNBC is trained on a finite set of poisoned trajectories, we ensure that the BC conditions hold more generally by reformulating verification as a {scenario convex program} (SCP).
-This allows us to derive {probably approximately correct (PAC)} bounds~\cite{campi2008exact,Abate}, providing a probabilistic guarantee.
-The PAC bound ensures, with some confidence, that the probability of violating the barrier conditions on unseen trajectories stays below a prescribed level.
-Figure~\ref{fig:frame} presents our proposed framework for train-time attacks.
-Importantly, the NNBC allows for certifying test-time corruptions as well, providing a unified approach to certify both train and test data poisoning. \paragraph{\textbf{Contribution}} \textbf{}\\ \textbf{1.} We cast gradient-based ML training as a discrete-time dynamical system and reformulate robustness certification against train and test data perturbations as a formal {safety verification} problem using {barrier certificates (BC)}. \\ \textbf{2.} We introduce a {scalable} neural network-based BC (NNBC) framework to overcome the intractability of the explicit BC design for high-dimensional and unknown poisoned training dynamics.
+\textbf{1.} We cast gradient-based ML training as a discrete-time dynamical system and reformulate robustness certification against train and test data perturbations as a formal {safety verification problem} using {barrier certificates (BC)}. \\ \textbf{2.} We introduce a neural network-based BC (NNBC) framework to overcome the intractability of the explicit BC design for high-dimensional and unknown poisoned training dynamics.
 NNBC is trained to obtain the certified robust radius, the largest admissible perturbation of the train or test data for which the degradation in test accuracy is provably at most a given threshold.\\ \textbf{3.} We derive a {probably approximately correct} (PAC) bound that provides a rigorous probabilistic guarantee for the trained NNBC and its associated certified robust radius. \\ \textbf{4.} Our approach is model-agnostic and does not require prior knowledge of the ML architecture, the attack strategy, or the amount of data corrupted, thus broadly applicable. \\ \textbf{5.} We demonstrate the effectiveness of our certification framework on various models and datasets, demonstrating its ability to quantify and formally certify safe perturbation budgets for training and test-time attacks in practice.